electrovir/insulation/README.md

 See the [test dir](https://github.com/electrovir/insulation/tree/master/test/test-imports) in the github repo for a couple example usages.

-# Insulation File
+# Insulation file

 The Insulation file must be a JSON file.
 The structure follows that specified below.
-If a `dirPath` is in the `imports` object that doesn't exist, the config is considered invalid and the command will error.
+If a `dirPath` is in the `imports` object that doesn't exist, the Insulation is considered invalid and the command will error.
 Any other configuration not matching the structure below will also result in errors.

-## Config structure
+## Insulation file structure

 ```typescript
 {